An exported Java model scored externally#

 Run the model outside of Dataiku#

-Now you have downloaded on your machine a .jar file containing the model and Dataiku Java scoring libraries.
-To run the model outside of Dataiku, we need a Java program that loads the model, takes input data from a folder, scores it, and exports the result as a CSV file.
+file containing the model and Dataiku Java scoring libraries.
+Running the model outside of Dataiku requires a Java program that loads the model, takes input data from a folder, scores it, and exports the result as a CSV file.

 Import the project to an IDE#

-The program is made of two files:
+The program consists of two files:

 java/src/com/dataiku/exports/ModelPredictor.java